BrodaNoel/cv/README.md

 It's recommended to listen to [this](https://open.spotify.com/user/iam3/playlist/17HYiAIcwlDEg5RgVkm4L7) Spotify playlist while reading this CV :D

+## What I'm looking for?
+I want to travel, I want to work and travel at the same time, working remotely, 100% remotely.

+My dream work is in a StartUp (preferably), with people that really love the product we are creating, putting a lot of effort to improve what we are creating.
+People that really love coding.
+Traveling while I'm working.
+Flexible hours and flexible days.
+We define objectives in the sprint or the week, and I'll do everything I can do to accomplish them.

+I want to code in JavaScript, in a team with people that love coding (< this is important!), defining objectives for the week/sprint, working remotely, and flexible (with no hard rules like "You have to be in all our Daily Meetings").

+As you can see, this is a "perfect job".
+Meaning, you can offer something that do not full fill this points.
+We can negotiate it.

+> Note: I want to continue working in JavaScript.
+I prefer frontend, but backend using Express could be a good option.

 ## Glad to work with
 * React
 * JSX